SteelCompendium/data-md-dse/Bestiary/Decrepit Skeleton.md

 "traits":
 - "name": "Bonetrops"
   "effect": "When the decrepit [[Skeleton|skeleton]] is reduced to Stamina 0, its space becomes\
-    \ [[Difficult Terrain|difficult terrain]].
+    \ difficult terrain.
 The first time any enemy enters this space, they take 1 damage."
 "abilities":
 - "name": "Bone Bow"
   "type": "Action"